RSeidelsohn/license-checker-rseidelsohn/README.md

 [![Build Status](https://www.travis-ci.org/davglass/license-checker.svg?branch=master)](https://www.travis-ci.org/davglass/license-checker)

-_Due to legal issues I - for now - had to remove the `--relativeModulePath` option again.
-I hope I can bring it back soon._

 _This is a fork of davglass' `license-checker v.25.0.1` - Since that code doesn't seem to be updated regularly, I created this fork for being able to adding new features and fixing bugs._

 _I changed the original `exclude` argument to `excludeLicenses` in order to prevent confusion and better align it with the `excludePackages` argument.
 Also, the argument `includeLicenses` has been added for listing only packages that include the licenses listed._